krystal/katapult-whmcs/README.md

 Dropdown options such as disk template and data center use [friendly display names](https://docs.whmcs.com/Addons_and_Configurable_Options#Friendly_Display_Names) - you can change everything after the first `|` (pipe) symbol in their names if desired.

-If you wish to manually sync options from Katapult, you can do so by ticking the 'Re-sync' options box on the 'Other' tab of a Katapult product.
+If you wish to manually sync options from Katapult, you can do so by ticking the 'Re-sync' checkbox on the 'Other' tab of a Katapult product.

 **Note:** Data centers and disk templates are automatically synced from Katapult daily, and new ones are hidden by default, you must un-hide them as required.
 This is to give you the control of selling into new regions and with new disk templates as you see fit.